phargogh/raster/_episodes/02-gdal.md

 ~~~
 {: .python}

+## Basic visualization

+Use matplotlib for some basic image previews.

 ### Other libraries that make use of GDAL:

 Show some examples of what might be different about these libraries.